EdinbR/EdinbR.github.io/_posts/2016-04-20-april-lmer.markdown

 author: tbates
 ---

-# Hadley Wickham: Managing many models with R
+# Multi-level models in R

 Our next meeting will take place on Wednesday 20th April, **5.30pm** in Room LG.11 in David Hume Tower in the south-east corner of George Square